 Advanced Platform Technology Center

 Dr. Ronald J. Triolo serves as the Executive Director of the APT Center, a research center in the VA Rehabilitation R&D Service, which is dedicated to developing and applying advances in material science, microfabrication and wireless communication to create new restorative and diagnostic medical technologies in the areas of prosthetics/orthotics, neural interfacing and health monitoring/maintenance for individuals with physical or cognitive disabilities or limb loss.
-He is a Tenured Full Professor in the Departments of Orthopaedics and Biomedical Engineering at Case Western Reserve University and serves as the Director of the Motion Study Laboratory (MSL) at the Louis Stokes Cleveland Department of Veterans Affairs Medical Center, which is a state-of-the-art facility for the biomechanical and physiological analysis of human motion and rehabilitation outcomes and assistive technologies for gait, posture, balance and activities of daily living after neuromuscular dysfunction.
+He is a Tenured Full Professor in the Departments of Orthopaedics and Biomedical Engineering at Case Western Reserve University and serves as the Director of the Motion Study Laboratory (MSL) at the Louis Stokes Cleveland VA Medical Center, which is a state-of-the-art facility for the biomechanical and physiological analysis of human motion and rehabilitation outcomes and assistive technologies for gait, posture, balance, and activities of daily living after neuromuscular dysfunction.

-Dr. Triolo has been a researcher in the field of assistive, restorative and rehabilitative technologies for almost 25 years.
+Dr. Triolo has been a researcher in the field of assistive, restorative and rehabilitative technologies for over 25 years.
 During this time he has conducted Phase II multicenter clinical feasibility trials of implanted neuroprostheses for standing and walking, developed new multicontact peripheral nerve electrodes and exploited their selectivity to delay the onset of fatigue, and pursued original research directed toward providing new and clinically useful options for automatically regulating standing and seated balance, and designed powered exoskeletons for walking and stair climbing after paralysis.
 These efforts have been funded by the VA, NIH, DoD, DARPA and USFDA.

 Dr. Triolo’s experience includes being an investigator and active member of the Executive Steering Committee of the Cleveland FES Center, the Board of Directors of the International FES Society, and a founding board member of “RePlay for Kids” - a non-profit organization dedicated to modifying and repairing toys adapted for children with physical disabilities.